graftak/monolog-loki/README.md

 --add-host loki:{your_host_ip}
 ```

-Run the test using phpunit and you can verify that posting to Loki works
+Run the test using phpunit, and you can verify that posting to Loki works
 by running the following from your host terminal :
 ```shell script
 curl -G -s  "http://localhost:3100/loki/api/v1/query" --data-urlencode 'query={channel="test"}' | jq